m-ngr/mdn-local-library/README.md

 # MDN Local Library

 ## Introduction

-The MDN Local Library is a Node.js/Express web application that serves as an online catalog for a small local library.
-It allows users to browse/add books.
+Welcome to the MDN Local Library!
+This Node.js/Express web application serves as an accessible online catalog for a charming local library.
+With no authentication barriers, visitors can freely explore and contribute by adding books, book instances, genres, and authors to the collection.
+Moreover, any visitor can easily update the status of a book instance, choosing from options like Maintenance, Available, Loaned, or Reserved.
 This project is part of [The Odin Project](https://github.com/m-ngr/The-Odin-Project).

+## Database Design
 ![A UML diagram showing the relation of database entities in this example repository](https://raw.githubusercontent.com/mdn/express-locallibrary-tutorial/main/public/images/Library%20Website%20-%20Mongoose_Express.png)

 For a comprehensive guide on how to build this application, please refer to the associated [MDN tutorial home page](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Tutorial_local_library_website).